Hints allow you to specify the execution plan that the optimizer should generate.

 Notice

-USE_NL hint
+USE_NL Hint

-table_name_list supports the following forms:
+The table_name_list can have the following forms:

 /*+ USE_NL(table_name_list) */